Bring Your Own Theatre Productions, Incorporated

 FISCAL MANAGEMENT

-Section 1.
 The fiscal year for BYOT shall be January 1 - December 31.

-Section 2.
-The Managing Director will convey to the Artistic Director and Development Director the Financial Expectations and Limitations and will monitor the policies as to the compliance.
-This includes defining the role of the Artistic Director and the Board in the area of loans, contracts, investments, accounts and other financial management.
 The Managing Director shall provide quarterly updates to the Board and Staff regarding BYOT’s fiscal health.

+The Managing Director will convey to the Artistic Director and Development Director the financial expectations and limitations and will monitor the policies as to the compliance.
+This includes management in the area of loans, contracts, investments, accounts and other financial management.
+When relevant, they will be responsible for including additional Staff and Board members.

 ARTICLE IX